cnorthwood/liveblogging/readme.txt

 added to the live blog, but will preserve any existing live blogging entries for posterity.

+= How do I upgrade my live blogs from version 1.x of the plugin? =

+If the plugin detects that old data from the plugin exists, then it will prompt you to upgrade on the options screen.
+Also, a 'Live Blogging Migration' option will exist under the Tools menu.
+Run that tool and follow the prompts to upgrade all your old entries to the new version.

+Please note that live blogs created in previous versions of the software can not have new entries added to them.

 = If I change the time on a live blog entry to appear in the past, then it doesn't appear in the right order during automatic updating? =

 Unfortunately this is a limitation on the system - any new entries must appear